-5.10.11 The scope of the review hearing and the standard of review shall be limited to those stated in section 5.10.2 above.
-Along with the written notification of hearing date, the EO/AA Director or designee shall provide to the review panel, complainant, and respondent copies of the final investigation report or summary and the written review request and opposition statements submitted by the parties.
-The EO Director or designee may also submit a clarification statement or response.
-The review hearing is an opportunity for the parties to address the review panel in person about the issues being considered for review, based on the reasons and standards of review outlined in 5.10.2, including addressing information in the final investigation report or summary, any supplemental statements or new evidence unavailable during the investigation submitted by the parties, and any written impact or mitigation statements.
+5.10.9 Along with the written notification of hearing date, the EO/AA Director or designee shall provide to the review panel, complainant, and respondent copies of the final investigation report or summary and the written review request and opposition statements submitted by the parties.
+The EO/AA Director or designee may also submit a clarification statement or response.
+The review hearing is an opportunity for the parties to address the review panel in person about the issues being considered for review, including addressing information in the final investigation report or summary, any supplemental statements or new evidence unavailable during the investigation submitted by the parties, and any written impact or mitigation statements.
 Each party will have the opportunity to be heard, to identity witnesses for the review panel's consideration, and to respond to any questions from the review panel.

-5.10.12 The complainant and respondent may each request remote video conferencing, so that the parties do not have to be present in the same room at the same time during the hearing.
+5.10.10 The complainant and respondent may each request remote video conferencing, so that the parties do not have to be present in the same room at the same time during the hearing.
 Such requests must be made in writing to the EO/AA Director at least 10 business days before the hearing, and the EO/AA Director or designee shall make the appropriate arrangements.

-5.10.13 The complainant and respondent may each be accompanied at the review hearing by a support person/advisor of their choice, who may be an attorney and who may participate in the hearing as provided in these procedures.
-The complainant and respondent must notify the EO/AA Director of their selected support person/advisor at least 10 business days prior to the date of the review hearing.
+5.10.11 The complainant and respondent may each be accompanied at the review hearing by a support person/advisor of his or her choice, who may be an attorney and who may participate in the hearing as provided in these procedures.
+The complainant and respondent must notify the EO/AA Director of his or her selected support person/advisor at least 10 business days prior to the date of the review hearing.
 If timely notice is not provided, the support person/advisor may attend but shall not participate in the hearing.

-5.10.14 The review panel chair, complainant, and respondent may each request the appearance of witnesses at the hearing.
-At least five business days before the date of the review hearing, parties may submit to the review panel chair, with copies to the EO/AA Director or designee, their request for witnesses, including names and contact information, and requests for documentary evidence they would like to have reviewed, along with explanations of how each request is relevant to their reasons for seeking or opposing the review (per the section 5.10.2 bases for review).
-An attorney from the Office of General Counsel who represents the University during the hearing may also submit a document to the panel and parties addressing the bases for review, relevant evidence, and relevant witnesses, and other issues relevant to the hearing at least five business days before the hearing.
-Only witnesses and other evidence that are relevant to the 5.10.2 bases for review may be considered by the review panel.
+5.10.12 The review panel chair, complainant, and respondent may each request the appearance of witnesses at the hearing.
+At least five business days before the date of the review hearing, parties may submit to the review panel chair, with copies to the EO/AA Director or designee, their request for witnesses, including names and contact information, and requests for documentary evidence they would like to have reviewed, along with explanations of how each request is relevant to the panel's determination (see section 5.10.14).
+An attorney from the Office of General Counsel who represents the University during the hearing may also submit a document to the panel and parties addressing the basis for review, relevant evidence, and relevant witnesses, and other issues relevant to the hearing at least five business days before the hearing.
+Only witnesses and other evidence that are relevant to the section 5.10.12 bases for review may be considered by the review panel.
 It is the responsibility of the party calling a particular witness to invite that witness to attend the hearing.
 The OEO/AA investigator(s) may also suggest a witness list to the panel.
 Witnesses who are UVU employees whom the panel requests to appear have a duty to appear at the review hearing.

-5.10.15 The following procedures apply to the review panel hearing:
+5.10.13 The following procedures apply to the review panel hearing: